andro951/WeaponEnchantments/Readme.md

 * DONT SELL enchantable items!
 Offer them instead.
     * The value from ore recieved is slightly higher than an item's sell value and you get Essence equivalent to the item's xp.
     * Offering items returns all Enchantments/Power Booster applied to the consumed item.
-* Carrying an Enchanting Table with you to convert unwanted items is a good way to save inventory space.
+* Carrying an Enchanting Table with you to convert unwanted items is a good way to save inventory space.(Especially if you set the config to 0% ore, 100% essence)
 * Make a gem tree farm (especially for diamond/amber).
 They are used to craft high tier Containments.

 ### Where do I get the good Enchantments?
 ![WorldAblaze](/Items/Sprites/WorldAblazeEnchantmentUltraRare.png)![Jungles Fury](/Items/Sprites/JunglesFuryEnchantmentUltraRare.png)

-Unique Enchantments are obtained from chests/bosses.
+Unique Enchantments are obtained from Chests/Bosses/Rare enemies.
 Pre-Hardmode bosses drop general Enchantments usable on all items and Hardmode bosses drop more specialized Enchantments.

 ## Please give us your feedback!!!!!
 [Weapon Enchantments Discord](https://discord.gg/mPywEhyV9b)